Six days of international dialogue on the most important challenges we face:

 Everyone needs to eat.
 Yet shortsighted industrialized farming and soil depletion put the wellbeing of future generations at risk.
 An ecological civilization requires regenerative agriculture systems that prioritize biodiversity and soil health.
 From ancient and indigenous practices, to polycultures, perennials, animals, and more, we'll be exploring the most promising ways to feed the world for generations to come.

 An ecological civilization will be built on the cornerstone of strong local communities capable of participating in global communities of communities.
 Yet violence and tribalism flow from the scarcity mindsets that separate "us" from "them."
-Rethinking community, belonging, and identity for peace, harmony, and the common good is fundamental to achieving an ecological civilization.
+Rethinking community and culture, belonging and identity, for peace, harmony, and the common good is fundamental to achieving an ecological civilization.

 In many ways, the realization of an ecological civilization depends on the leadership of our youth (Millennials and Gen Z).
 The very lives that will be most effected by social-environmental failure are also the voices most sensitive to need for sustainability and systems change.
 How are Youth showing the way forward, and how can older generations support the cultivation of the emerging ecological generation?